 Changing ownership can change the customer service experience entirely.
 It's not always a dealbreaker, especially when the new owner works to win over the old clients.
 But that doesn't seem to be what has happened here.

 It's unfortunate, but according to the data from real customers, you're much more likely to have a negative experience now than you were several years ago.

 Some of the consumer reviews of the company are great.
 And of course, Goldmoney says that they have the best practices in the industry.
 But when you look at third party watchdogs, there's a different story.
 Some consumer reviews have been absolutely dreadful.

 The Better Business Bureau does give them an overall A rating, but they are not an accredited business.
 Most businesses strive to become accredited after more than twenty years in the industry.

 The next most concerning reviews come from TrustPilot.
-TrustPilot gives the company a 2.6 star rating out of 5, based on the average of 1,800 reviews.
+TrustPilot gives the company a 2.4 star rating out of 5, based on the average of over 1,900 reviews.
 That means there were hundreds and hundreds of people who had only negative things to say.
 It's about a 50/50 split on whether people have a wonderful experience or awful one.

 Many of the grievances center on access to people's accounts.
 People state that they were denied access to the money in their accounts, and that the company did not help them get back in.
 In addition, some people have noted that they were charged fees that were more expensive than they anticipated.